Our take on this Thanksgiving classic features a light graham cracker crust. The filling's custardy and rich, with just a hint of spice.

 Position rack in middle of oven.
 Preheat oven to 350ºF.

 Place graham crackers and light brown sugar in a food processor; process into crumbs (or smash into crumbs in a sealed plastic food bag with a rolling pin).
 Spoon crumbs into a small bowl; add melted butter and combine with fingers into a coarse meal.
 Distribute crumbs evenly on bottom and up sides of an ungreased 9-inch pie plate.
 Chill for 30 minutes before baking.
-Bake until crust starts to turn golden, about 8 to 10 minutes; remove from oven and let cool.
+Bake until crust starts to turn golden, about 8-10 minutes; remove from oven and let cool.